vasanth165/Blog/README.md

 3. **Viewing a Post**:
    ![Viewing a Post](images/Screenshot_3.png)
-   This image shows the individual blog post page after clicking on the "Read More" link.
+   This image shows the individual blog post page after clicking on the "Read" link.